-Learn more about the different signs & symptoms and types of hearing loss below.
+Learn more about signs & symptoms of hearing loss below.

-There are two theories regarding the cause of hearing loss-related tinnitus, but both involve damage to the nerve endings responsible for hearing.
-One theory is that the nerve endings in the cochlea are damaged and bent all the time, constantly sending a signal to the brain.
-The other theory is that the brain is no longer receiving a signal from the damaged nerve endings and is looking for it, similar to phantom limb pain.
+There are two theories regarding the cause of hearing loss-related tinnitus.
+Both involve damage to the nerve endings responsible for hearing.
+One is that the nerve endings in the cochlea are damaged and bent all the time, continually sending a signal to the brain.
+The other theory is that the brain is no longer receiving stimuli from the damaged nerve endings and is looking for them.
+This idea is similar to phantom limb pain.

-Amplification can help manage tinnitus by stimulating your healthy nerve endings in an attempt to mask the sounds generated by your damaged nerve endings.
+If you’re experiencing tinnitus, it’s a good idea to have your hearing tested.
+Amplification can help manage hearing loss-related tinnitus.
+Stimulating your healthy nerve endings masks the sounds caused by your damaged nerve endings.

-An asymmetrical hearing loss is defined as a difference in hearing between your ears.
-Some treatments are time-sensitive, so asymmetrical hearing loss should always be investigated as soon as possible.
-Both of your ears have been to all of the same places and done all of the same things, so they should hear the same!
+An asymmetrical hearing loss is a hearing loss in one ear or worse in one ear than the other.
+While it’s typical to have hearing loss as we age, it’s not good to have a difference between your ears.
+Both of your ears have been the same places and done the same things, so they should be the same!

 It takes a lot of focus and attention to listen in an environment with competing sound sources.
 People with normal hearing can use the context of the conversation to fill in most speech that was missed.
 When the hearing system is compromised, understanding speech in noisy environments is more difficult.
 Significant amounts of auditory information are missed or misheard and more listening effort is required.
 This makes the task of hearing in background noise exponentially more difficult, leading to occasionally or completely avoiding interactions in these environments.